pic

 Trigonometric Functions

-Among others, it includes sin, cos, and tan.
-Below, we demonstrate it by sin.
+Among others, @turbo can handle the functions sin, cos, and tan.
+Below, we demonstrate its use with sin.

 x = rand(1_000_000)